astroprofsmith/intromodern.github.io/_sources/c14applGR.md

 :label: rwmetricfull
 -ds^2 = -c^2dt^2 + a\left[\frac{dr^2}{1-kR^2} + r^2d\theta^2 + r^2\sin^2{\theta}d\phi^2\right]
 ```
-as long as we use Eq. {eq}`chi` as a way to define $r$.
-Again,
+as long as we use Eq. {eq}`chi` as a way to define a dimensionless
-remember if $k=0$, this is just flat spacetime with the space part
+$r$.
+Again, remember if $k=0$, this is just flat spacetime with the
-written in spherical coordinates.
-If $k$ is not zero, this is a
+space part written in spherical coordinates.

-difficult equation to understand, but if we drop back down to two
+If $k$ is not zero, this is a difficult equation to understand, but if
-dimensions, then $dr=0$.
-If we consider the $k=1$ case, the space
+we drop back down to two dimensions, then $dr=0$.
+If we consider the
-part of this reduces to simply the surface of a sphere with radius
+$k=1$ case, the space part of this reduces to simply the surface of a
-$a\sin{\chi}$, where $a$ is the part that has the dimensions of
+sphere with radius $a\sin{\chi}$, where $a$ is the part that has the
-length.
-This suggests that $a$ is setting the scale for the size
+dimensions of length.
+This suggests that $a$ is setting the scale for
-of the sphere.
+the size of the sphere.
 If we change $a$ with time, none of the other
-spatial variables ($\chi$, $\theta$, or $\phi$) will change --
+spatial variables ($\chi$, $\theta$, or $\phi$) will change -- the
-the sphere will change size, but the latitude and longitude of
+sphere will change size, but the latitude and longitude of any
-any location on the sphere will not.
-These unchanging variables
+location on the sphere will not.
+These unchanging variables are
-are therefore called "co-moving" coordinates.
-They move along
+therefore called "co-moving" coordinates.
+They move along with the
-with the sphere as it gets bigger or smaller.
+sphere as it gets bigger or smaller.

 Moving back up to three dimensions again, this suggests that the
 geometry we are considering is analogous to a three-dimensional